 - Breaks existing silos among the teams — the SDLC phases introduce full-swing communication among the development teams by tying them up with a process that requires collaboration

 - A clearer perspective of roles and responsibilities — Each SDLC phase has a clearly defined intent.
 Thus, each team member knows their role in the software development life cycle.

 What are the Six Phases of Software Development Life Cycle?

 Let’s walk through the SDLC steps to get an overview of the process:

-1. Planning and Requirements Gathering
+1. Planning and Requirement Gathering